• Recipes

 New York-style bagels with lox are a true testament to the art of brunch.
 The combination of fresh bagels, high-quality lox, and complementary toppings creates a dish that's both simple and extraordinary.
 Whether you're a New Yorker or just someone who appreciates great food, this classic bagel with lox is a delicious brunch staple that continues to impress.

-If you are enjoying my Taste the Nation series, explore more of the iconic recipes I have recreated from around the United States.
+If you are enjoying my Forks in the Road series, check out more of the classic recipes I have adapted from around the United States.

 DID YOU MAKE THIS RECIPE?